 Overview | About Us

 Comprised of multiple centres, our organization operates as an independent charity.
-Our Centres deliver free government-funded programs and fee-based programs to help people at various stages of life (youth, job seekers, second career seekers and newcomers to Canada) get on a path to career success.
+Our Centres deliver free government-funded programs to help people at various stages of life (youth, job seekers, second career seekers and newcomers to Canada) get on a path to career success.

-Services include one-on-one job search coaching, workshops, settlement services, ESL classes, academic upgrading and funded and fee-based pre-apprenticeship skilled trades programs.
+Services include one-on-one job search coaching, workshops, settlement services, ESL classes, academic upgrading and funded pre-apprenticeship skilled trades programs.
 Our Centres also collaborate closely with employers, providing free professional recruitment with access to pre-screened candidates, financial wage and training incentives and customized skilled trades training.

 Collectively, our Centres serve over 20,000 people annually in the Halton Region and Mississauga.

 Our services have been recognized as important assets to communities.
 In recent years, we have been honoured to receive several Readers Choice Awards from the Burlington Post, including a diamond award for Career Training and Development in 2021, our most recent platinum awards for Best Learning Centre in 2018 and Best Adult Education Centre in 2020, Business and Career Training in 2021, and gold award for Adult Education in 2021.

 Our Vision, Mission & Values

 Sustainable and meaningful employment for everyone.

 To provide clients with inspiration and skills development that will guide their employment and settlement journey by offering equitable access to integrated, responsive programs and services that prepare clients for the current and emerging needs within the labour market